mixpanel/docs/pages/docs/admin/sso.md

 **Other IDPs**

-It is possible to set up Mixpanel with IDPs not listed above.
-Email sso-support@mixpanel.com to get the required information to set up SSO with an IDP not listed.
+It is possible to set up Mixpanel SSO with IDPs not listed above.
+[Contact support](https://mixpanel.com/get-support) for further assistance in such cases.

 **Postback URL**